openstack/openstack-manuals/doc/config-reference/source/database-service/databaseservice_rpc.rst

 Configure messaging
 ~~~~~~~~~~~~~~~~~~~

-Use these common options to configure the RabbitMQ, Qpid, and ZeroMq
+Use these common options to configure the RabbitMQ and ZeroMq
 messaging drivers in the ``trove.conf`` file:

 .. include:: ../tables/trove-amqp.rst